CMU-07-120/intro-to-software-construction/finalproject.md

    **Due Friday, December 15 2023 at 11:59 pm**.

+## Option: Pick a Buddy

+While assignments should be done individually, all of you have the option to pick one buddy to collaborate with on the assignment.
+Please let us know on who that is and we'll add them to your repository, and vice versa.

 ## Grading

 The total assignment is worth 180 points and is 40% of your final grade.